Hiring Plan: Sales Development Representative

 Example Interview Questions

-• Tell about the last time you were rejected for something you really wanted.
+• Tell me about the last time you were rejected for something you really wanted.
 What did you learn from this experience and what did you do to improve for the next time?

 • Have you ever had to cold-call or cold email in a past role?
 If so, what was the role?
+Are you comfortable doing X amount of calls per day?

 • What was the last thing you taught yourself how to do?

-• Describe a time when you were faced with challenge with little to no understanding of how to deal with it.
+• Describe a time when you were faced with a challenge with little to no understanding of how to deal with it.
 What was the situation, how did you overcome it, and what did you learn for the next time?

 • When approached with a new tool or process that you are unfamiliar with, how do you go about learning more?